Jessecar96/SteamBot/README.md

     - `Password`: The password for the Steam user associated with this bot.
 It should be a string enclosed by quotes.
     - `DisplayName`: The name the bot will present on Steam.
 It should be a string enclosed by quotes.
     - `ChatResponse`: This is the response the bot will provide when a user chats with it via Steam Friends.
 It should be a string enclosed by quotes.
     - `logFile`: The log file for this specific bot.
-It should be a string encluded by quotes.
+It should be a string enclosed by quotes.
     - `Admins`: Additional admins, specific to this bot. _(optional)_
     - `MaximumTradeTime`: Maximium length of time for a trade session (in seconds).
 It should be a numeric value.
 Defaults to 180 seconds. _(optional)_
     - `MaximumActionGap`: Length of time the bot will allow the user to remain inactive.
 It should be a numeric value.
 Defaults to 30 seconds. _(optional)_